TPZgus/ZoneSight/README.md

 This is a prototype tool for extracting student competency insights from audio recordings of student presentations or discussions.

+## Prerequisites

+- Python 3.7 or higher
+- ffmpeg (for audio file conversion)

 ## Installation

+1. Install ffmpeg:
+   - On Windows: Download from [ffmpeg.org](https://ffmpeg.org/download.html) and add it to your system PATH.
+   - On macOS: Use Homebrew: `brew install ffmpeg`
+   - On Linux: Use your package manager, e.g., `sudo apt-get install ffmpeg`

-1. Clone this repository:
+2. Clone this repository:
    ```bash
    git clone https://github.com/fizt656/compextractor.git
    cd compextractor
    ```

-2. Create a virtual environment:
+3. Create a virtual environment:
    ```bash
    python -m venv venv
    ```

-3. Activate the virtual environment:
+4. Activate the virtual environment:
    - On Windows:
      ```bash
      venv\Scripts\activate